abdul-542004/MadeInPK-frontend/backend_docs/WEBSOCKET_DOCUMENTATION.md

 ### 1. Initial Connection Response (Server → Client)

-When you successfully connect to an auction, the server immediately sends the current auction status.
+When you successfully connect to an auction, the server immediately sends comprehensive auction data including product details, seller information, and images.

 **Message Type:** `auction_status`